sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 * Next, the NPU triggers a platform vendor reboot API to initiate the reboot process for the DPU.
 If the DPU is stuck or unresponsive, the DPU reboot platform API should attempt a cold boot or power cycle to recover it.

-* The NPU either immediately rescans the PCI bus upon return or after a specified timeout period.
-This rescan is performed via the pci_reattach() vendor API or, if the vendor API is unavailable, by echoing '1' to /sys/bus/pci/rescan.
+* The NPU rescans the PCI bus upon return of reboot platform API.
+This rescan is performed via the pci_reattach() vendor API or, if the vendor API is unavailable by echoing '1' to /sys/bus/pci/rescan.

 ## Switch reboot sequence ##